HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

-This initial work proved the necessity of deciding up front the interfaces between these elements.
-Therefore it was an early design decision to ensure that all data passing between entities would belong to one of two classes, _Route_ or _Update_:
+`This initial work proved the necessity of deciding up front the interfaces between these elements.`_(Could this please be re-worded at all?)_ Therefore it was an early design decision to ensure that all data passing between entities would belong to one of two classes, _Route_ or _Update_:

 <p align="center">
 ![Route and Update classes](media/route_update.png)